Georgian–Ossetian conflict: New peace efforts

-Georgian President Mikheil Saakashvili presented a new vision for resolving the South Ossetian conflict at the Parliamentary Assembly of the Council of Europe (PACE) session in Strasbourg, on 26 January 2005.
+Saakashvili presented a new vision for resolving the South Ossetian conflict at the Parliamentary Assembly of the Council of Europe (PACE) session in Strasbourg, on 26 January 2005.
 His proposal included broader forms of autonomy, including a constitutional guarantee of free and directly elected local self-governance.
 Saakashvili stated that South Ossetia's parliament would have control over issues such as culture, education, social policy, economic policy, public order, organization of local self-governance and environmental protection.
 At the same time South Ossetia would have a voice in the national structures of government as well, with a constitutional guarantee of representation in the judicial and constitutional-judicial branches and in the Parliament.
 Georgia would commit to improving the economic and social conditions of South Ossetian inhabitants.
 Saakashvili proposed a transitional 3-year conflict resolution period, during which time mixed Georgian and Ossetian police forces, under the guidance and auspices of international organizations, would be established and Ossetian forces would gradually be integrated into a united Georgian Armed Force.
 Saakashvili also said that the international community should play a more significant and visible role in solving this conflict.

-Zurab Zhvania's premature death in February 2005 was a setback in the conflict resolution.
+Zhvania's premature death in February 2005 was a setback in the conflict resolution.